ZoneMinder/zmNinja/docs/guides/FAQ.rst

 images).
 Bottom line, this is a problem for apps like zmNinja and it affects you.

-How this affects you: \* If you are using HTTP Basic Authentication
+How this affects you:

-Then your images won't show.
+-  If you are using HTTP Basic Authentication then your images won't show.

+Possible Workarounds:
-Possible Workarounds: \* Configure your web server to skip basic authentication for ``nph-zms`` URLs \* If you are using a ReverseProxy, you can insert the authorization header inside the apache proxy \* Disable HTTP Basic auth for now \* Downgrade Chrome
+- Configure your web server to skip basic authentication for ``nph-zms`` URLs
+- If you are using a ReverseProxy, you can insert the authorization header inside the apache proxy
+- Disable HTTP Basic auth for now
+- Downgrade Chrome (but this may no longer be an option, Chrome will not revert to the old behavior any more)

 Skipping auth for ``nph-zms`` URLs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^